 I would tell myself that it wasn’t the right time because it’s been a good night and I don’t want to ruin it.
 On a different day I’d tell myself it’s a bad day and I don’t want to make it worse.

 If a relevant subject came up, I’d gear myself up and open my mouth, but the bad news would get stuck in my throat and I would swallow it till next time.

-Anyway they came out this night and we sat in the beer garden around the back in complete darkness, hidden from prying eyes, and we really cried about it.
+I would try to avoid talking about it but maybe that was wrong.
+On one night we got together and we sat in the beer garden around the back in complete darkness, hidden from prying eyes, and we really cried about it.

 The next day I woke up and I wanted to be ten again.
 I wanted to be back in that street, kicking footballs, running through sprinklers, teaching the dogs tricks, riding our bikes to the chippy, finding porno’s in the bushes and spilling pancake syrup on the trampoline.

 I wanted to feel young and incapable of responsibility and change.
 I didn’t exactly go out as a twenty three year old in search of a trampoline with pancake syrup but I may as well have.

 (I don’t think I’m going to have time to get in to the accident, so I’ll write about it on Tuesday but back to the beer garden, because I actually have some advice I just remembered from this friend that someone else might find useful)

 Another thing about bad news, people feel this weird pressure to say something that is the perfect amount of comforting and constructive.
 This is such a fantasy, sometimes there is really nothing you can say.

 I confessed this to my friend, and they told me I shouldn’t be so afraid to say the wrong thing that I end up saying nothing.
 They told me the worst thing a person can say to another person is nothing.